Brent W. Laartz, MD

 Lily N. Jones, D.O.

-Dr. Lily Jones graduated, Summa Cum Laude, from Arizona State University, where she received her degree of Bachelor of Science in Biochemistry with a minor in Southeast Asian Studies.
-She completed her medical school at Touro University Nevada, Internal Medicine residency at Einstein Medical Center in Philadelphia, Pennsylvania.
-She finished her fellowship training in Infectious Diseases and served as chief fellow in Infectious Diseases at the University of South Florida.
+Dr. Lily Jones earned her Bachelor of Science in Biochemistry from Arizona State University, where she graduated summa cum laude.
+She obtained her medical degree from Touro University Nevada.
+She subsequently completed her residency in Internal Medicine at Einstein Medical Center in Philadelphia, Pennsylvania and fellowship in Infectious Diseases at the University of South Florida.
 Dr. Jones is board certified in Internal Medicine and Infectious Diseases by the American Board of Internal Medicine.

-Her interests include: HIV and Hepatitis C management, mycobacterial infection, and tropical medicine.
-Dr. Jones also serves as clinical educators to Internal Medicine residents at Bayonet Point Hospital in Hudson, and pharmacy students at Morton Plant Hospital in Clearwater, Florida.
+Her interests include complex skin and soft tissue infection, endocarditis, and Mycobacterial infection.
 Dr. Jones is a member of several professional associations including: the American Osteopathic Association, American College of Physicians, and the Infectious Diseases Society of America.
 She joined West Coast Infectious Diseases in 2014.

 Lily N. Jones, D.O.